 During 2020, three wells were removed from service.
 The two Searingtown Road wells located in North Hills were removed because they did not meet the recently promulgated standard for 1,4-Dioxane.
 The I.U.
-Willets well was removed for service because it did not meet the recently promulgated standard for Perfluorooctanoic acid (PFOA).
+Willets well was removed from service because it did not meet the recently promulgated standard for Perfluorooctanoic acid (PFOA).
 The Searingtown wells remained out of service in 2021 and the design of treatment facilities is underway.
 The I.U.
 Willets well was returned to service in August of 2021 upon the completion of its granular activated carbon treatment plant.

-Water cycle image below reprinted with permission from www.starflowerexperiences.org from Long Island's two deepest natural aquifers:
+Water cycle image below reprinted with permission from www.starflowerexperiences.org